SoftwareKitchen/MovieKt/README.md

 ```

+## Examples
+There are examples in src/main/examples folder

 ## Clips
 Everything that resembles an object in a video is a Clip, a Video or AudioClip.
 VideoClips are organized in a tree structure, AudioClips can be merged via an AudioContainerClip.